-Add some healthiness to your day with this Green Tea Smoothie made with bananas and other nutritious ingredients.
-Sure, this rich and creamy smoothie recipe is green, but that’s because it’s full of phytonutrient dense spinach.
+Green Tea Smoothie Recipe with Bananas and Matcha adds healthiness to your day.
+This Matcha Smoothie recipe is rich and creamy and green, but that’s because it’s full of phytonutrient dense spinach.
 But don’t worry, there’s lots of delicious flavors, making this green smoothie healthy to drink and easy to make too.
 I’ll show you how to make it without matcha too!

 I’ve been a fan of the green smoothie going way back to the day when I first read about it in Dr. Fuhrman’s book, Eat to Live.
 Dr. Fuhrman talks a lot about the concepts of nutrient density.
 It makes sense — get the most nutrients you can from the fewest amount of calories and you’ll be on the right track.